TDS RETURNS

 3. Details Required: TDS returns include details of deductors, deductees, the nature and amount of payment, TDS deducted, and TDS deposited.
 It’s important to ensure accuracy in these details.

-5. Late Filing Penalties: Late filing of TDS returns can attract penalties.
+5. Late Filing Penalties: Late filing of returns can attract penalties.
 It’s crucial to adhere to the due dates to avoid any penalties and interest.

-6. TDS Certificates: After filing the TDS returns, the deductor is required to issue TDS certificates (Form 16 for salary income and Form 16A for non-salary income) to the deductees.
+6. TDS Certificates: After filing the returns, the deductor is required to issue TDS certificates (Form 16 for salary income and Form 16A for non-salary income) to the deductees.
 These certificates provide details of the TDS deducted.

 It’s important for businesses and individuals involved in deducting TDS to stay updated with the latest rules and regulations issued by the Income Tax Department to ensure compliance.
 Consulting with a tax professional is advisable for accurate and timely filing of TDS returns.